19 API

 Authorization methods

 All API requests require an authentication or an API token.
-You can provide the credentials by using the "Authorization" request header:
+You can provide the credentials by using the Authorization header in the request:

 curl --request POST \